-- (e) such amendment, suspension or termination is in accordance with applicable laws and the rules of any stock exchange on which the Shares are listed; - (f) no such amendment, suspension or termination shall be made at any time to the extent such action would materially adversely affect the existing rights of a participant with respect to any then outstanding restricted share unit, as determined by the Board acting in good faith, without his or her consent in writing; - (g) the Board shall obtain shareholder approval of the following amendments (all section references are to sections in the Treasury RSU): - to increase the maximum number of Common Shares issuable on the exercise of awards under section 6.1 (other than pursuant to section 10 or section 11);
+- (e) such amendment, suspension or termination is in accordance with applicable laws and the rules of any stock exchange on which the Shares are listed; - (f) no such amendment, suspension or termination shall be made at any time to the extent such action would materially adversely affect the existing rights of a participant with respect to any then outstanding restricted share unit, as determined by the Board acting in good faith, without his or her consent in writing; - (g) the Board shall obtain shareholder approval of the following amendments (all section references are to sections in the Treasury RSU): - (i) to increase the maximum number of Common Shares issuable on the exercise of awards under section 6.1 (other than pursuant to section 10 or section 11);

-- (iii) to extend the expiry date of any outstanding awards; - (iv) to extend the maximum permitted expiry date under the Treasury RSU beyond five years; - (v) to cancel and re-issue any awards; - (vi) to permit share units granted under the Treasury RSU to be transferable or assignable other than for normal estate settlement purposes; - (vii) to change the definition of participants to permit the introduction or reintroduction of non-employee directors on a discretionary basis or amendments that increase limits previously imposed on outside director participation; and - (viii) any amendment to Section 12.1(g). - there are provisions for adjustment in the number of Common Shares issuable on exercise of options in the event of a share consolidation, split, reclassification or other relevant change in the Corporation's corporate structure or capitalization.
+- (ii) to increase the number of Common Shares issuable to insiders above the restrictions in section 6.2; - (iii) to extend the expiry date of any outstanding awards; - (iv) to extend the maximum permitted expiry date under the Treasury RSU beyond five years; - (v) to cancel and re-issue any awards; - (vi) to permit share units granted under the Treasury RSU to be transferable or assignable other than for normal estate settlement purposes; - (vii) to change the definition of participants to permit the introduction or reintroduction of non-employee directors on a discretionary basis or amendments that increase limits previously imposed on outside director participation; and - (viii) any amendment to Section 12.1(g). - there are provisions for adjustment in the number of Common Shares issuable on exercise of options in the event of a share consolidation, split, reclassification or other relevant change in the Corporation's corporate structure or capitalization.